SuperJakov/Badusb/README.md

 ### Base64 encoder & decoder

-Do you hate when you have to encode and decode to base64 all the time?
+Do you hate when you have to encode and decode to base64 all the time when you're writing powershell?

-**Install my chrome extension at https://github.com/SuperJakov/Base-64-extension**
+**Install my chrome extension [here](https://github.com/SuperJakov/Base-64-extension)**

-### Beigeworm
+## Beigeworm

 Beigeworm helped me a lot! **Check him out [here](https://github.com/beigeworm)**